|

 to transport the broken rock along a railway on the floor, out to the

-tunnel entrance.
+tunnel entrance (by 2014, this cart had been mostly demolished).
 On the right, a view of the only side chamber in the

 |